 This first a question of semantics, is it batman throwing knives, a batman throwing star, or just a Batarang?
 We could debate about this all day but let’s get to the good stuff.
 I know you want to throw pointy things that look like bats and will stick into a variety of things like wood, watermelons, and supervillains.

-I don't know specifically what is meant by a batarang but the rang part makes me think of something that will come back to you.
+I don’t know specifically what is meant by a Batarang but the rang part makes me think of something that will come back to you.
 Bing bong bang its boomerang!
-These aren't coming back to you I promise you that.
-They are indeed sharp and pointy and will penetrate most anything they are throwing against.
+These aren’t coming back to you I promise you that.
+They are indeed sharp and pointy and will penetrate almost anything they are throwing against.

 Batman Throwing Knives aka Batflip Ninja Throwing Star

 I’m sure they can’t call it a Batman throwing knife for licensing reasons, but that’s what it is.
 Okay maybe not, maybe it really is a batman throwing star.
 It has multiple points, so for our purposes, we’ll call it just that.
 If you are even remotely a fan of Batman you’re going love these throwing stars.
 They look super cool and have wicked sharpened edges.
 Believe it or not, you can actually throw and stick these as well.
 I bought a set for my son and he loves them.
 He is very protective of them and only will throw one, as the other is kept in its sheath safe and sound for display purposes.
 On top of that these babies are big!
 Most ninja stars are around 3-4 in their diameter but these bat flip ninja throwing stars (rolls off the tongue) are 8 wide.
 Okay, enough intro let’s get to the full review.